cokeBeer/goot/README.md

 }
 ```

-Don't worry for these apis. an easy way to implement them is using compose like `pkg/toolkits/scalar.BaseFlowAnalysis`
+Don't worry for these apis.
+An easy way to implement them is using compose like `pkg/toolkits/scalar.BaseFlowAnalysis`

 ```go
 // ConstantPropagationAnalysis represents a constant propagtion analysis